Take the stress out of moving to Switzerland with these tips for finding short-term rentals and serviced apartments for expats.

 - If you can, be flexible about your arrival date;

-- Be savvy to the key contractual terms, such as minimum rental durations, notice periods, and cancellation terms.
+- Be savvy about key contractual terms, in the language they’re written in, such as minimum rental durations, notice periods, and cancellation terms.

 Temporary housing rental prices in Switzerland

 If you’re locked into a long-term rental agreement, it can make sense to sub-let your apartment if you’re going to be away for a significant amount of time.
-Sub-letting has been permitted in Switzerland since 1990, and has proven to be very successful.
+Sub-letting has been permitted in Switzerland since 1990.
 There are, however, several rules you will need to adhere to, under Article 262 of the Swiss Code of Obligations.

 These rules are as follows: